-HLO 5 Stock Management Start Finish Action 5.1: Produce stock management plans annually, to reduce impacts on salmonids from other fish populations.
-Started Review need every 5 years Adjust stock management plans as models on each of the lakes are refined. ТВС ТВС Action 5.3: Enable local stakeholder groups to contribute to stock management and research programmes through a revision of relevant bye-laws ТВС TBC Action 5.4: Develop risk matrix for salmonids based on physical characteristics of each waterbody and the implications of these for predation. ТВС TBC HLO 6 Habitat Restoration Action 6.2: bring developrocesses Action 6.3: protection Address the salmonid habitat deficits in n lakes catchments through 3 targeted projects per catchment per year.
-Streamline administrative processes to elopment projects through planning to fruition with maximum efficiency.
-Ensure that all relevant environmental processes are in place to avoid damage ensitive species and habitats.
-Underway (in Corrib, Mask, Cara, Sheelin and Conn) Started Review need every 5 years 2022 Ongoing HLO 7 Research Action 7.1: Develop new and refine existing fish stock monitoring programmes (e.g. WFD) to provide the necessary data for specific population models for the western lakes.
+Action 5.1: Produce stock management plans annually, on a local RBD basis, to reduce impacts on salmonids from other fish populations.
+Started Review need every 5 years Action 5.2: Adjust stock management plans as population models on each of the lakes are refined.
+TBC Action 5.3: Enable local stakeholder groups to contribute to population modelling and research programmes including creel surveys (through citizen science).
+TBC Action 5.4: Develop risk matrix for Atlantic salmon and trout based on physical characteristics of each waterbody and the implications of these for predation and survival bottlenecks.
+HLO 6 Habitat Restoration Action 6.1: Address the salmonid habitat deficits in the western lakes catchments through targeted restoration projects.
+Action 6.2: Streamline administrative processes to bring habitat restoration projects through planning processes to fruition with maximum efficiency.
+Action 6.3: Ensure that all relevant environmental protection processes are in place to avoid damage to other sensitive species and habitats.
+Underway (in Corrib, Mask, Cara, Sheelin and Conn) Started Review need every 5 years 2023 Ongoing HLO 7 Research

+Action 7.1: Continue to develop new and refine existing fish stock monitoring programmes (e.g. WFD) to provide the necessary data for fish population models for the western lakes.
 2022 Ongoing Action 7.2: Use all available sources of data incl.
-Stock management and angling returns to feed into population models for the western lakes.
-Started Ongoing Action 7.3: Continue to develop climate models under current research programmes (CCMP) to improve resilience in catchments and species.
-Started Ongoing www.fisheriesireland.ie info@fisheriesireland.ie
+WFD surveys, Stock management and, where appropriate, angling returns to feed into population models for the western lakes.
+Started Ongoing Action 7.3: Continue research on climate change impact under current programmes (CCMRP) to help improve resilience in catchments and species.
+Started Ongoing Action 7.4: Continue to develop IFI's Brown Trout Research Policy with recommendations for the future conservation of all sub-species Started Ongoing